Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Let the matter rest, please.
 I’d rather not embarrass myself."

 "Your loss," Gorku shrugged and gave up.
-"I hear there’s *lots* of females on Cimbrean…an’ they’ve got a thing ‘fer brownies lately!"
+"I hear there’s *lots* of females on Cimbrean... an’ they’ve got a thing ‘fer brownies lately!"

 "I wish you luck," Preed said, levelly.
 Leemu chittered and they shared a mutual look of tolerance at the foibles of all Brownies.

 After eating, they checked out the medical center.
 Translators, it turned out, were a routine operation under a local anaesthetic that needed only about twenty minutes.
 Leemu’s skullwire and Gorku’s correction implant both needed a slightly more involved intervention: half an hour, rather than twenty minutes.

 It took Gorku a bit longer to come out of surgery.
-Why was almost immediately apparent: He…had trouble with his words.
+Why was almost immediately apparent: He... had trouble with his words.

-"I…yeah.
-Wanna see the, uh….
+"I... yeah.
+Wanna see the, uh....
 Little."
 He paused, made a frustrated noise, and finally found the word.
 "Corti?
-Yeah. …Money."
+Yeah. ...Money."

 Preed and Leemu looked at each other and nodded.
 "Okay big guy," Leemu promised.
 "We’ll take care of it, okay?
 Let’s see if we can go right now."